 While there’s no definitive evidence that fish snore, many species of fish have unique sleep habits.
 Some species of fish sleep during the day, while others sleep during the night.
 The difference in sleeping patterns between sexes can be huge, so it’s important to know the difference between sexes.
 If your fish is sleeping at night, they are likely to be more energetic.
 But if they’re awake during the day, they’ll be doing something else instead.

-It is not scientifically known whether fish snore.
+It is not scientifically known whether fish sleep or snore.
 The most likely cause is the absence of responsiveness.
 Depending on the species of fish, they can sleep while resting.
-During the day, they may nap, while at night they will float on the surface of their water tank.
+During the day, they may nap, while at night, they will float on the surface of their water tank.
+Some species of fish can sleep while swimming!
 And the time of the day that a fish rests will depend on its overall health.
 The amount of energy in its body can affect the quality of its sleep.

-While we can’t tell whether fish sleep, it is possible that they do.
+While we can’t tell if fish do sleep, it is possible that they do.
+Fish sleep by reducing their activity levels, lowering their metabolism, and becoming less responsive to stimuli.
 The way they sleep may vary from species to species, but one thing is for sure: they are still.
 If you want to know what they do during their rest periods, simply observe them.
 They are not moving around.
 They are laying on their side.
 And, of course, they’re not closing their eyes.
 They aren’t reacting to other stimuli like light.